FoodTBD/menudb/README.md

 Information hierarchy: Each YAML file contains **restaurant** metadata coupled with a **menu** definition.
 Each menu contains **pages**.
 Each page contains **sections**.
 Each section contains **menu items** a.k.a. dishes.

+For now, any spelling or grammar mistakes in the original menu should be transcribed verbatim and annotated with `[sic]`.

 Languages: Language codes are [BCP 47 language tags](https://en.wikipedia.org/wiki/IETF_language_tag), specifying the native origin of the dish name.
 Examples:
 * `en-US` means English (United States)
 * `zh-Hans` means Simplified Chinese [written form]